Growth in edge computing could generate new revenue opportunities for operators

 “Energy consumption is a major concern for 5G network owners as it constitutes between 20-40% of network OPEX,” adds Brian Partridge, vice president, 451 Research.

 “Analysis conducted by Vertiv estimates 5G will likely increase total network energy consumption of 150-170% by 2026.
-The industry desperately needs energy efficient 5G solutions, especially for power-hungry tech like MIMO antennas, and data centre specific countermeasures.”
+The industry desperately needs energy efficient 5G solutions, especially for power-hungry tech like MIMO antennas, and data center specific countermeasures.”